CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/02-continuous-integration.md

    ![](media/2dgn90.png)

-1. For **Device Verification Code**, use the same credentials as in the previous step, open `http://outlook.office.com/` and enter your username and password.
+1. For **Device Verification Code**, use the same credentials as in the previous step, open `http://outlook.office.com/` in a private window and enter the same username and password used for GitHub Account login.
 Copy the verification code and Paste code it in Device verification.

    ![](media/2dgn154.png)